How much healthcare will our population need in five, ten, 20 years’ time?

 As we age, we tend to use health services more.
 This is especially true for treatment of physical health conditions provided in hospitals.

 The age of the population affects demand for some services far more than others.
 So the tool allows you to see local activity profiles for eleven service types.
-These cover the three main settings for hospital care (A&E, inpatients, and outpatients).
+These cover the three main settings for hospital care—A&E, inpatient, and outpatient.

-How healthy might we be in the future?
+How healthy will we be in the future?

 Conversely, we might not get healthier.
-We might improve average lifespan while also increasing the prevalence of chronic diseases and disability.
+Improvements in average lifespan might be accompanied by increased prevalence of chronic diseases and disability.

 Which scenario is most likely?
 The evidence is mixed.
 But the question remains, and answers are of great significance to those involved in planning care.

-In the absence of research evidence, we can use expert opinion.
-And, in October 2022, a group of independent experts were asked for their view on the future health of the population in England.
+When evidence is limited or ambiguous it can be useful to leverage the knowledge of subject-matter experts.
+In October 2022, a group of independent experts were asked for their view on the future health of the population in England.

-Broadly, the consensus was that the share of remaining life spent free of limiting long-standing illness at age 65 years would fall slightly by 2035.
+Broadly, their combined view was that the share of remaining life spent free of limiting long-standing illness at age 65 years would be lower in 2035 than it is today.

 But there was considerable uncertainty around this central view.
-The group also saw more chance that the decline in health status might not be as bad as their central view—or that it might even improve—than that it might be worse than they expected.
+The group judged the upside risks i.e., the chance that health status might not fall by as much as their central view, or that it might improve, to be markedly greater than the downside risks i.e., the chance of health status worsening by more than their central view.

-The tool takes account of this, using the probability distribution from the group to adjust estimates of future healthcare activity.
+We use a probability distribution encoding the groups assumptions to adjust our estimates of future healthcare activity.

-The charts also show the uncertainty as to how health status might evolve.
-The progression from purple (more probable) to yellow (less probable) stripes portrays the frequency of outcomes from our simulation.
+The charts below make explicit the uncertainty as to how population health status might evolve.
+The progression from purple (more probable) to yellow (less probable) stripes portrays the frequency of outcomes from a Monte Carlo simulation.

-Uncertainty associated with future trends in fertility, mortality and migration can also be explored by selecting one of 10 variant population projections.
+Uncertainty associated with future trends in births, deaths and migration can also be explored by selecting one of 10 variant population projections.

 Other work in this area